Make a life-long difference to children and their futures.

 More information is on the QTAC website.

-Students must complete 95 days of Supervised Professional Experience, 20 days of an internship and 75 hours of Wider Field Experience.
-Students must obtain a Blue Card (or link their existing Blue Card to USC) prior to commencing SPE.
-Blue Card applications should be submitted at least 12 weeks prior to the SPE start date.
-View the Blue Card Fact Sheet for further information.
-Blue Cards are free-of-charge for Education students when applying through the School of Education at USC.
+Students must complete 95 days of Supervised Professional Experience, 20 days of an internship and 30 hours of Wider Field Experience.
+You must obtain a Blue Card (or link your existing Blue Card to USC) prior to commencing SPE.
+You can submit a free application for a Blue Card through the School of Education.
+Submit your Blue Card applications at least 12 weeks prior to your SPE start date.

 Early Childhood Australia.